Chole masala | Chana Masala (vegan chickpea curry) with homemade chole masala powder recipe step-by-step recipe with video and photos.

 Raw/dried chickpeas versus canned chickpeas

 I highly recommend using raw chickpeas to make this curry.
 Raw chickpeas must be soaked overnight (or for at least 8 hours), the soaking water discarded, and then boiled in a pressure cooker (or instant pot).
 But if you have not planned ahead for making this curry, you may substitute it with canned chickpeas.
-Drain all the liquid from the canned chickpeas and rinse them in fresh water before using it.
+Drain all the liquid from the canned chickpeas and rinse them in fresh water before using them.

 Raw dried chickpeas absorb a lot of water when soaked.
 Here, I am using one cup of dried chickpeas, which gives me just over 2.5 cups of cooked chickpeas.
 If you are using canned chickpeas, drain the liquid and measure 2.5 cups for this recipe.